 Trial and error is especially costly in metal additive manufacturing.
 With so many variables across materials, machines, and part designs, it is almost impossible to know the formula for success.

 Thermomechanical simulation, especially Netfabb’s multi-scale approach, provides a big advantage.
-Since 2012, over $7.3M USD has been spent validating the Netfabb Simulation solver predictions by comparing them with the experimental results for materials, print parameters and design cases/geometries to help customers save time and money minimizing failures with metal additive manufacturing.
+Between 2012 and 2018, over $7.3M USD has been spent validating the Netfabb Simulation solver predictions by comparing them with the experimental results for materials, print parameters and design cases/geometries to help customers save time and money minimizing failures with metal additive manufacturing.

 Description: Two simulations are run to investigate the effect of including loose powder in an analysis.
 The first simulation does not model the loose powder and instead approximates energy lost by conduction into the powder as an artificial heat loss prescribed to the external surfaces of the geometry.
 The second simulation explicitly models the loose powder and the interaction between the parts and the powder through conduction.